wikimatze/vimfiles/mappings.md

 - `<C-z>` ... will background the terminal Vim session and return to bash; `fg` resume the suspended job
 - `:nohls` ... turns of highlighting words of pattern search
 - `<C-w>o` ... close all windows except the current one
+- `:wall` ... write all changes in all open buffers
+- `sort` ... normal alphabetical
+- `sort!` ... inverse alphabetical
+- `"%p` ... insert the current filename in normal mode
+- `'0` ...   when opening Vim and pressing this command will bring you back to last file you changed
+- `ggVG` ... mark the whole text
+- `gf` ... open the file which is under the cursor

 # Spellchecker